By Doreen Leggett

 And those resources were front and center at a forum “Sustainability and Low Impact Development” sponsored by the partnership last month and featuring Cuming, as well as Gordon Peabody, of Safe Harbor – an Outer Cape Company that focuses on solving environmental problems by using the environment, and Seth Wilkinson, President of Wilkinson Ecological Design.

-The walkway, which ends right by the Old Firehouse, is designed to allow the rainwater to trickle and end up back in the groundwater, as opposed to sluicing off traditional pavement and funneling down to Town Cove.
+The concrete walk way, which ends right by the Old Firehouse, is designed to allow the rainwater to trickle and end up back in the groundwater, as opposed to sluicing off traditional pavement and funneling down to Town Cove.
 “Lost water is money,” said Peabody.

 More and more folks on Cape understand the value of water and installing rain gardens on their property, said Wilkinson.
 A rain garden is a planted depression that allows rainwater running off from impervious areas, such as roofs, driveways, walkways, parking lots, and (non-natural) lawn areas, the opportunity to be absorbed slowly.
 That way the storm water is treated – plants can take out nutrients and sunshine will break up volatile organic compounds – which are in gasoline.